Perth – Melbourne – Perth Tour

 Day 2: Broome – Fitzroy Crossing

 B – Now we head east.
-In Derby, we see the largest Kimberley Prison Boab tree.
+In Derby, we see the giant Kimberley Prison Boab tree.
 In the evening, we are in Fitzroy Crossing.
 Before that, we stop at the imposing Devonian Reef and the abstract Ngumban Ranges.
 The property is located at the mighty Fitzroy River.

 Day 3: Fitzroy Crossing – Kimberleys – Kununurra